-- Have lived in South Norfolk for 6 of the previous 12 months - Have lived in South Norfolk for 3 of the previous 10 years - Have a current contract of permanent employment where the job requires residency in South Norfolk - Have an existing social tenancy and been in employment or training in South Norfolk for a minimum of six months and there is a reasonable expectation that the employment or training will continue for a further 12 months. - If they are residing in a supported housing project and approaching the Councils via a Move-on arrangement, they will have to have resided at the project at least 6 months before submitting an application.
-If the specialist provider has a move on arrangement with the Council this will provide the local connection. - Be threatened with homelessness (within 12 weeks and who are assessed as probably having a priority need) when the local connection criteria as laid down in the homelessness code of guidance would apply - Be owed a Relief duty under the Homelessness Reduction Act, when the local connection criteria as laid down in the homelessness code of guidance would apply. - Have been 'placed' or relocated outside the district due to illness, military service or other exceptional circumstances such as violence and lived in South Norfolk for at least 6 months immediately prior to the placement. - A young homeless care leaver under 25 years who has been looked after by Norfolk County Council for at least 2 years, including some time before they turned 16, under section 22A of the Children Act 1989.
+- Have an existing social tenancy and been in employment or training in Broadland for a minimum of six months and there is a reasonable expectation that the employment or training will continue for a further 12 months. - If they are residing in a supported housing project in the district and approaching the Councils via a Move-on arrangement, they will have to have resided at the project at least 6 months before submitting an application.
+If the specialist provider has a move on arrangement with the Council this will provide the local connection. - Be threatened with homelessness (within 12 weeks) when the local connection criteria as laid down in the homelessness code of guidance would apply. - Be owed a Relief duty under the Homelessness Reduction Act, when the local connection criteria as laid down in the homelessness code of guidance would apply. - Have been 'placed' or relocated outside the district due to illness, military service or other exceptional circumstances such as violence and lived in Broadland for at least 6 months immediately prior to the placement. - A young homeless care leaver under 25 years who has been looked after by Norfolk County Council for at least 2 years, including some time before they turned 16, under section 22A of the Children Act 1989. - A care leaver age under 25 years, placed in accommodation in Broadland by another authority for at least 2 years, including some time before they turned 16, under section 22A of the Children Act 1989. - Are living in accommodation-based support services outside the district to which they were referred by or with the agreement of Broadland District Council and they met the qualification criteria immediately before the placement. - Be a current or former member of the British Armed Forces, having left service within the preceding 5 years, as defined by s.374 of the Armed Forces Act 2006. - Be a divorced, separated, or ex-civil partner of armed forces personnel and is required to vacate a Ministry of Defence property in the next 56 days or has been required to do so in the previous 5 years. - The bereaved spouse, eligible partner or civil partner of a deceased member of the regular armed forces where their death was attributable to that service. - Current or former members of the reserve forces who suffer from a serious injury, illness or disability which is attributable to that service.

-- A care leaver age under 25 years, placed in accommodation in South Norfolk by another authority for at least 2 years, including some time before they turned 16, under section 22A of the Children Act 1989. - Are living in accommodation-based support services outside the district to which they were referred by or with the agreement of the Council and they lived in South Norfolk for 6 months immediately prior to the placement. - Be a current or former member of the British Armed Forces, having left service within the preceding 5 years, as defined by s.374 of the Armed Forces Act 2006. - Be a divorced, separated or civil ex-partner of armed forces personnel and is required to vacate a Ministry of Defence property in the next 56 days or has been required to do so in the previous 5 years. - The bereaved spouse, eligible partner or civil partner of a deceased member of the regular forces where their death was attributable to that service. - Current or former members of the reserve forces who suffer from a serious injury, illness or disability which is attributable to that service. - Victims of domestic abuse who are residing in a refuge or other safe temporary accommodation in in South Norfolk as they have fled abuse from another area. - Be a gypsy (as defined in the Caravan Sites Act 1968) who has habitually resorted to the South Norfolk area.
+- Victims of domestic abuse who are residing in a refuge or other safe temporary accommodation in the Broadland area as they have fled abuse from another area. - Be a gypsy (as defined in the Caravan Sites Act 1968) who has habitually resorted to the Broadland area.